IBM/client-insight-wealth-management/README.md

 ## 2. Explore the Notebook

 The notebook in the repo provides a descriptive walk through of the service and how it can guide a financial advisor with key insights about the client.
+It provides API calls to the service and displays the data returned from the service.
 The notebook can be explored on the cloud through Watson Studio, or setup locally with Jupyter Notebook.

 ## Explore in Watson Studio